Janet Yellen signals March rate hike is possible

 Related: U.S. economy adds a strong 227,000 jobs in January

-"March on the table," says Peter Boockvar, chief market analyst at The Lindsey Group, although he noted that she is "NOT committing herself" to a March hike.
+"March is on the table," says Peter Boockvar, chief market analyst at The Lindsey Group, although he noted that she is "NOT committing herself" to a March hike.

 The Fed currently predicts three rate hikes in 2017.
 That said, the Fed began 2016 predicting four rate hikes and ended up doing only one.

-Wall Street is currently betting on just a 13% chance of a March rate hike.
+Wall Street is currently betting only about a 20% chance of a March rate hike.
 Boockvar thinks Yellen wants to get that probability to at least 50%.

+Uncertainty about President Trump is the key reason Wall Street doesn't believe the Fed will hike rates in March.
+Yellen admitted she's not sure what Trump and the Republican-led Congress will do so the Fed is in wait and see mode.

+"Some of the policies being discussed may raise deficits," she told the senators.
+"It's not a simple matter to evaluate."

 U.S. stocks were little changed Tuesday after Yellen's remarks.
 The Dow was slightly lower, but that follows many days of rallies.
 The Dow closed at an all-time high on Monday.